 Webinar Leader and Organizer – AMICAL Virtual Forum

 - Michael Stoepel (American University in Paris) “Co-Design Assessment – Faculty and Librarian feedback on the Co-Design workshop”, Online (forthcoming).

-- Christine Furno and Krasimir Spasov (American University in Sharjah and American University in Bulgaria) “Information Literacy and Professional Development Opportunities”, Online (forthcoming).
+- Christine Furno and Krasimir Spasov (American University in Sharjah and American University in Bulgaria) “Staying current in information literacy: Experiences and opportunities”, Online.

 - Rrezarta Xhaferi (Head of Media Center, American University in Kosovo) “Explore and Create Compelling eLearning Experience with Adobe Captivate”, Online.

 - Kathryn Vanderboll (American University of Cairo) “Thinking beyond the one-shot: Embedding the Framework for Information Literacy across the curriculum” Online.

 - Michael Stoepel (American University of Paris) “Information Literacy at our institutions: continuing the conversation.”, Online.

 - 2017 AUP Staff Award for Distinguished Service